 Diversified Agriculture and

-Combining a love for outdoor careers with science-based learning, Diversified Agriculture and Natural Resources students explore connections between ecological stewardship and resource production.
-Topics range from forestry and chain saw safety to greenhouse operation and sustainable farming.
-Students have hands-on training that leads to Game of Logging certifications, orchard planting and pruning, and analysis of the economics of farm and forest production.
-Career interests of graduates range from conservation law enforcement, agricultural sciences, beef and dairy management, and horticultural production.
+Combining a love for outdoor careers with science-based learning, Forestry and Natural Resources students explore connections between ecological stewardship and resource production.
+Topics range from forestry and chain saw safety to water quality and soil conservation.
+Students have hands-on training in milling lumber, orchard planting and pruning, maple production, tree identification, chainsaw and equipment operation, general shop skills, welding and fabrication.
+Career interests of graduates range from forestry, logging and natural resource management to maple production, sawmilling and surveying.

 Instructor: Ian Blackmer

 The Construction Technology/Residential Energy (CTRE) curriculum provides technical training in all aspects of residential construction, with an emphasis on energy efficiency and alternative energy.
 Building design, blueprint reading, estimating, safety on the work site, building codes, site work, foundations, stairs, timber framing, insulation envelopes, stress skin panels, roof systems, framing, and finish work are all part of the process.
 There is an emphasis on alternative, renewable energy sources (solar, wind, biomass) and the latest energy efficiency technologies and designs.
 Students will also be introduced to the operation of heating, ventilation, and air conditioning (HVAC) systems.
 Students will use acquired knowledge to design and build projects of various sizes and complexity.